 If this happens only occasionally, you can just re-apply the device and try again.
 If it happens within 4 hours every time you wear the device, then you need to reduce the tugging force or perhaps investigate if your device is the correct size for you.
 The more skin you grip within the retainer the lower the stress (Stress is Force divided by Area).
 This also means when you increase the area of gripped skin you can use higher tension.

 If you tug in bed this becomes an 8-hour rule.
-Some guys are so busy they make it a 2-hour rule.
+Some guys are so busy during the day they make it a 2-hour rule.
 Two-hours is also a good wear duration for strapless/weightless methods, or with the VLC-X – you’ll want to re-apply twice as often with these more aggressive techniques.
 Either way, the same steps apply.